StetHD/tarifa-book/configurations/index.md

 tarifa will add 4 default configurations for each platform you selected: **_default_**, **_dev_**, **_stage_** and **_prod_**.

-For instance, the configurations attribute will look like the following on a project for which you selected the web and android as platforms:
+For instance, the configuration attribute will look like the following on a project for which you selected the web and android as platforms:

 ```json